Projects - Info & Background

 For information and updates on progress, see the Posts for Living Shorelines.

 Monitor seagrass health and distribution and support its return

 The seagrasses Zostera and Posidonia have survived in the Port River and Barker Inlet, though their health and range were severely impacted by past pollution.

-We now have significantly improved water quality and Zostera is achieving some natural restoration, a tangible sign of the River healing.
-Zostera is not without threats, so its status needs ongoing monitoring.
+Significantly improved water quality and Zostera achieving some natural restoration provides tangible signs of the River healing.
+Zostera is not without threats, including climate change, so its status needs ongoing monitoring.
 Trials can also support its return to our shorelines.

 Seagrasses provide breeding areas for fish and crustaceans; they improve water quality and stabilise sediments (shorelines in the River) lessening the effects of wave action.

 Seagrasses protect coastal infrastructure through wave reduction and retention of sediment, provide habitat for important fisheries, and are carbon sinks.

 Seagrass meadows are an important component of the near shore marine environment of the Adelaide metropolitan area of Gulf St Vincent, where there are extensive subtidal beds of Posidonia (Tape weed), and Amphibolis (Wire weed).
 There are also extensive areas of Zostera (Eel grass) on the muddy banks adjacent to the mangroves in Barker Inlet and to the north, which also extend into the subtidal zone.

 There has been extensive loss of seagrasses in the metropolitan region with significant changes to the marine ecology of the region.
 Restoring the natural seagrass beds will have major environmental benefits.

 Of most interest to the Estuary Care Foundation were the intertidal and subtidal Zostera beds which, would have previously occurred throughout the Port River and Barker Inlet.